k14s/design-docs/ytt/001-schemas/README.md

     - duration: Golang's duration e.g. "10h"
   - not_null=bool to verify value is not null
   - unique=bool to verify value contains unique elements (TBD?)
-  - prefix=string to verify string has prefix (TBD?)
+  - starts_with=string to verify string has prefix
+  - ends_with=string to verify string has suffix
   - TBD

   Full list of builtin validations included in a library: